 First, you must make up your sourdough starter using flour, water, and bacteria.
 In some cases, you may also add some sugar and/or salt, affecting the flavour of your final bread.
 Once you have made your starter, you are ready to take a portion of this starter and make your bread, following the recipe of your choice.
 The remaining starter can be stored in your fridge for later use.

 - Mix 500 grams of flour with 500 ml of water (one part flour to one part water) to make one kg of pre-dough.

-- Add 0.25 grams, or one pinch if using our mini measuring spoons, of the starter culture.
+- Add 0.25 grams of the starter culture or one pinch if using our mini measuring spoons.
 The starter culture can be dispersed in a small amount of water and then be added to the flour, mixing in well.

 - Cover with a wet tea towel and allow to rest.
-Depending on the required effect (acidity and flavour development) and type of flour, the resting time for the wheat pre-dough should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended whereas at 20°C the time should be increased.
-For pure rye pre-dough it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (acid production) and flavour components are developed.
+Depending on the required effect (acidity and flavour development) and flour type, the wheat pre-dough’s resting time should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended, whereas, at 20°C, the time should be increased.
+For pure rye pre-dough, it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time, the less sourness (acid production) and flavour components are developed.
 The dough should be stirred from time to time.

 Step 2.
 Feeding sourdough